Celtic68/grbUniformOrdering/WeeklyReflection.md

 advantage of Bootstrap 4 formatting and tested through the site for navigation.
 The next piece will be to get sha-1 hashing set up for the passwords and then deploy the current state of the application to AWS.
 I also need to set up security on the user and admin pages to force the user to the login screen.

+On 10/20, I tested through the user sign up process and removed several bugs - this process now works as intended.
+I also got the hashing functionality added for the password for Login and User Sign up.
+To improve the customer experience, I implemented saving entered data when the sign up process encounters an error server side - if I can, I would like to implement front end validation as well as time allows.
+Next up is to get all the user and admin pages secured and then deploy to AWS, but it is pumpkin carving time.  :)